sanger-tol/variantcomposition/docs/usage.md

 1. Setting up the environment, like a stage, for Nextflow to perform on :mirror_ball:
 2. Installing Nextflow, our performer :man_dancing:, with dependencies as a set of instrument Nextflow perform with :violin:
-3. Running the variant-composition pipeline, the symphony our performer play :musical_score:
+3. Running Sanger-ToL pipelines, the symphonies our performer play :musical_score:

 If that's the concert you came for, you're in the right place. :wink: